sillitoe/ipmi-check-temperature/README.md

 # ipmi-check-temperature

-Simple python script that attempts to check the ambient room temperature (via ipmitools) then sends email notification if the temperature exceeds a maximum.
+Simple python script that attempts to check the ambient room temperature (via ipmitools) and send email notification if the temperature exceeds a maximum.

+## What this does

+- parse `ipmitool sdr` to get the ambient temperature
+- keep a record of all readings
+- send a notification if the current temperature is over the maximum
+- ensure only one notification is sent in a given period (cooldown)

-## Why you should NOT use this script
+## Why you probably do NOT want use this script

 This script is only on GitHub to make my life easier - there are many reasons why you should not use it.

 - it needs to be run as root (and you shouldn't be running random scripts as root)
-- there may well be much better tested tools that already exist
+- there are almost certainly much better tested tools that exist already
 - you definitely should not trust the safety of your machines to this
 - it has been only been tested on a very limited set of machines
+- you may need to configure your smtp server to get emails work

 ## Why you might want to use this script

 - You already have an excellent monitoring system in place
-- You want a simple script as a last resort failover
 - You have looked at every line of code and are completely happy running this on your system
+- You want a simple script to act as a last resort record keeper and failover notification server
+- You have confirmed that the email notifications are working on your system (see below)

 ## Requirements